 Check out our pricing tiers to make sure you choose the appropriate subscription level for your number of listeners.

-If you want to create a sermon series to organize the episodes in your channel, go to the Series tab and select Add series.
+After you create a channel, you can create a sermon series to organize the episodes in the channel.

 After your channels are set up, create episodes for specific videos.

-In the header, edit the channel image and title or select the Actions menu to delete or convert the channel to a series.
+Select the Actions menu on the right to delete the channel or convert the channel to a series.

-Make any other needed changes in the Series or Settings tabs.
+Make any other needed changes to the series or channel in the Series or Settings tabs.